 Tips for cooking the tastiest ricet

-• For a perfectly tasting ričet, try to gather organic ingredients and homemade smoked meat.
-Ričet is a traditional soup that has combined most of the usual crops that were preserved for the winter in the old days in one pot; that’s why you shouldn’t have problems finding them at any time of year.
+- For superior taste, try using organic ingredients and homemade smoked meat.
+Ričet is a traditional soup that combines most of the usual crops preserved for winter in the old days in one pot; that’s why you shouldn’t have any trouble finding it at any time of year.

-• Don’t spare parsley; the amount of parsley, together with parsley root, is quite high in a traditional ričet.
+- Don’t spare parsley; the amount of parsley, together with parsley root, is quite high in a traditional ričet.
 Parsley won’t override the aromas of other ingredients; it will even enhance them.
-Especially parsley root will bring a slightly sweet and mildly peppery note, which nicely complements other ingredients and adds a pleasant balance to the soup.
+Especially parsley root will add a slightly sweet, mildly peppery note, which nicely complements other ingredients and adds a pleasant balance to the soup.

-• Soaking the barley not only cuts down on cooking time but also guarantees a smoother texture in the end.
-Moreover, soaking serves the purpose of getting rid of some of the phytic acids naturally found in barley.
+- Soaking the barley not only reduces cooking time but also ensures a smoother texture in the end.
+Moreover, soaking helps remove some of the naturally occurring phytic acid in barley.
 These acids can mess with how our bodies absorb essential minerals.
-And as a bonus, soaking also comes to the rescue in breaking down the complex sugars in barley.
+And as a bonus, soaking also helps break down the complex sugars in barley.

-• Keep in mind that when you wish to cook a perfect ričet, it shouldn’t be cooked on a lot of heat, but it should simmer slowly on low heat.
+- Keep in mind that when you cook a perfect ričet, it shouldn’t be cooked at a high temperature; it should simmer slowly on low heat.

-• Ričet tastes absolutely the best when it’s stored in the refrigerator and heated up, and served the next day.
-It was usually served as a complete meal with fresh homemade bread.
+- Ričet tastes absolutely the best when it’s refrigerated, heated, and served the next day.
+It was usually served as a complete meal with fresh homemade buckwheat bread.

-• For an even better and more genuine taste of ricet, add a tablespoon of homemade apple vinegar right before serving.
-Some people even add it separately to the bowl when it’s already served.
+- For an even better and more genuine taste of ricet, add a tablespoon of homemade apple vinegar right before serving.
+Some people even add it to the bowl separately after it’s already served.

 Storage and canning

-Ričet can be cooked in advance and stored in the refrigerator for up to four days.
+Ričet can be cooked in advance and stored in the fridge for up to four days.

 It’s best if you store it in a covered pot or container.
 When heating it up again, take only the amount you’re going to eat and heat it in a smaller pot.

-Ričet can also be canned following the usual canning procedure.
+It can also be canned following the usual canning procedure.
 Fill up hot, sterilized jars with hot ričet up to the top and carefully seal them with sterilized lids.
-Place the jars turned upside down under a blanket and allow them to cool down slowly.
+Place the jars, turned upside down, under a blanket and allow them to cool slowly.

-Canned ričet will be an extraordinarily delicious choice for lunch on your trips, mountain hikes, or just on ordinary days when you don’t have enough time for cooking.
+Canned ričet will be an extraordinarily delicious choice for lunch on your trips, mountain hikes, or on ordinary days when you don’t have time to cook.

 Freezing ričet

-Before freezing, allow the ričet to cool down to room temperature.
+Before freezing, allow it to cool down to room temperature.
 It’s best to divide the soup into individual or family-sized portions.
 This way, you can thaw only the amount that you need.

-Place the ričet into air-tight containers to prevent freezer odors from sipping in.
-A good reusable container that you don’t need to buy and can be re-used are ice cream packages or even plastic bags, ensuring that you squeeze out the remaining air.
+Place it into air-tight containers to prevent freezer odors from seeping in.
+Good reusable containers you don’t need to buy are ice cream packages or even plastic bags, as long as you squeeze out the remaining air.
 Leave some space at the top of the container or bag to allow for expansion as the soup freezes.
 This prevents containers from cracking.

 Ričet can be stored in the freezer for up to six months.